 The NHS Fit for Travel website (see under 'Further Reading and References' below) offers updated information, by country, on specific and general health issues which you might expect there.

 Make sure that you have all the vaccinations you need.
-Book an appointment with your GP or practice nurse two to three months ahead of your holiday in order to plan a programme of vaccination.
+Book an appointment with your GP or practice nurse three to six months ahead of your holiday in order to plan a programme of vaccination.
 Some vaccinations are given as a course of separate jabs and some cannot be given together.
 See the separate leaflet called Travel Vaccinations for more details.
+If your GP does not have the resources to offer the appointments that you need then you may need to attend a private travel clinic instead.
+These costs should be seen as a necessary part of the cost of travel.

 Be aware of the risks of deep vein thrombosis and pulmonary embolism associated with air travel.
-Speak to a health professional if you feel you may be at particular risk.
+Speak to a private travel doctor if you feel you may be at particular risk.
 Protective travel socks may be recommended and some patients are advised to take aspirin for travel.

-If you have any doubts about whether you are fit to travel by air then speak to your health professional.
+If you have any doubts about whether you are fit to travel by air then speak to a private travel doctor.
+Your GP is very unlikely to be trained or insured to write a letter to say that you are fit to fly, and consultant assessment for this purpose is generally not available on the NHS. l.
 Some groups of people should not travel by air.
 These include:

 - Women more than 36 weeks pregnant.